 Over 20 years ago, I did a degree in geography.
-It was one of the things which started off my love of travel and was also the first time I’d heard about sustainable tourism – the idea that visitors should have as low an impact on a destination as possible, so that in the long term tourism benefits local people as well as the visitors who get to experience amazing places around the world.
-There were a few basic tips – stay in locally-owned hotels rather than big international chains, buy local produce, offset your carbon emissions.
+It was one of the things which started my love of travel and was also the first time I’d heard of sustainable tourism – the idea that visitors should have as low an impact on a destination as possible, so that in the long term tourism benefits local people as well as the visitors who get to experience amazing places around the world.
+There were a few basic tips – stay in locally-owned hotels rather than international chains, buy local produce, offset your carbon emissions.
 Sounds simple doesn’t it?

 The growth of tourism